1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 .

-Greensleeves was a popular broadside ballad and jam tune during the Renaissance, and there are literally hundreds of versions of this piece.
-The Greensleeves in this lesson was taken from William Ballet's Lute Book (c.
+Greensleeves was a popular broadside ballad during the Renaissance, and there are hundreds of versions of this piece.
+The Greensleeves in this lesson is based on the solo in William Ballet's Lute Book (c.
 1590-1610).

 Lady Playing A Lute | B. Veneto, c.
 1502-1531 | J. Paul Getty Museum